Rhododendron trichanthum

-Rhododendron trichanthum (长毛杜鹃) is a rhododendron species native to western Sichuan, China, where it grows at altitudes of 1600-3700 m.
+Rhododendron trichanthum (长毛杜鹃) is a rhododendron species native to western Sichuan, China, where it grows at elevations of 1600-3700 m.
 It is an evergreen shrub that typically grows to 1-3 m in height, with leaves that are oblong-lanceolate and ovate-lanceolate, and 4–11 × 1.5–3.5 cm in size.
 The flowers are pale purple, rose red, or white.